-But if you set expectations ahead of time about how things will be handled if you are not getting along, it can make a rematch much smoother.
-Your Local Childcare Consultant will also cover all of this at your host family orientation once your au pair arrives.
+Most of the time the au pair/host family relationship works out really well and it’s a positive experience, in many ways, for everyone involved.
+Sometimes, though, it just doesn’t work out, which can be difficult and stressful for everyone involved.
+If you set expectations ahead of time about how things will be handled if you are not getting along, it can make a transition much smoother.
+Your local childcare consultant will cover all of this at your host family orientation once your au pair arrives.

 Keep communication lines open

 First, we encourage you to always keep the communication lines open with your au pair.
-You should both be comfortable talking to each other about how things are going.
-If things aren’t going well, try first to resolve problems between yourselves.
-If you don’t feel as if you can resolve things on your own, you need to let your Local Childcare Consultant know and they will schedule a mediation meeting with all of you.
+You should both be comfortable talking to each other about how things are going and if things aren’t going well, trying to resolve problems between yourselves.

-Meet with your Local Childcare Consultant
+Meet with your local childcare consultant

 The exit interview